 The smaller space, softer ambient lighting and linear Mission details inspire a more contemplative mood than The Jewett Room's next door neighbor, The Woodward Room.

 The Summit Room is located at the back of the House and has a King size poster bed that has the most comfortable mattress for a perfect night sleep.There is also a writing desk that looks out over the beautiful landscaped yard.The Summit room has a private bathroom within the suite.
-There is also a balcony outside the room which is a great place to relax and read a book.

 The original claw foot tub anchors the master bath, but the heated floors will make you want to spend extra time getting ready in this spacious bathroom.
 And while the claw foot tub is a great piece, most of us don't have time to soak in the tub anymore.
 That's where the marble-walled walk-in 7 x 6 shower with multi jets makes for a stress-relieving way to wash up.